official-pykonite/Chorabola/README.md

 + Paywall down during phase 1 of alpha testing
 + Some chore methods have malfunctioning logic
 + Various other features need fixing
-You may report new issues by emailing pykonite@gmail.com with subject "Chorabola Feature/Bug!"